chrisjones0517/indeed_scraper/README.md

 ### Use
 ##### To use the app, simple clone it to your local machine, then run ```npm install```.
 Once the install has completed, run ```node index```, and then wait until the you see data populate into the terminal.
 Lastly, open your browser to ```localhost:3000```, and the graphical display should be rendered.
 The user can change any of the query data at the top of the ```index.js``` file to suit his/her search preferences.

+### Note:
+##### This application requires a substantial level of processing power.
+If being run on an older processor, it may be necessary to change the timeout value in the script in ```index.html``` to a value commensurate with available processing power to ensure that the server script has time to run before the client script runs.
+These scripts will take approximately 1-2 minutes to run on most systems.
+This is because tens of thousands of lines of text will be processed in the application, as it is currently formatted.
+In the event that the page loads with no chart, clicking the refresh button will allow the chart to load.

 ## Happy Job Hunting!!!